twisted/twisted/docs/core/development/review-process.rst

 That being said, there are a few things that you should be aware of before you write your first line of code:

   * Make sure you have a *clear idea of what work needs doing*.
-    Write down your idea first; `file a ticket <https://github.com/twisted/twisted/issues/new/choose>`_ before you write a patch.
+    Write down your idea first; `file an issue <https://github.com/twisted/twisted/issues/new/choose>`_ before you write a patch.
-    A really good ticket will give a precise description of what needs to change and why it needs changing;
+    A really good issue will give a precise description of what needs to change and why it needs changing;
     it avoids giving precise details of exactly *how* the code needs to change, because the patch should supply those details.
-    A really *bad* ticket will say "here is a patch I wrote, apply it".
+    A really *bad* issue will say "here is a patch I wrote, apply it".
-    If you're just getting started with contributing to Twisted, it would be good to find an existing ticket rather than come up with something yourself, so you have an idea how to go through the process before you start making difficult changes.
+    If you're just getting started with contributing to Twisted, it would be good to find an existing issue rather than come up with something yourself, so you have an idea how to go through the process before you start making difficult changes.
     You'll need to have a good description of your work for other parts of the process as well (the NEWS file, the commit message) which is another reason thinking about what you're trying to do helps.
   * **If you're filing a bug because you noticed a regression** in the current pre-release,